What Are the Different Types of Engineering?

 - Wind engineering

-A relatively new branch of engineering introduced in the 19th century, electrical engineering focuses on electrical equipment and electronics.
-These engineers design, test, and maintain devices that use or produce electricity, from small objects like microchips, lights, and computers, to large-scale projects like satellites and power station generators.
+A newer branch of engineering introduced in the 19th century, electrical engineering focuses on electrical equipment and electronics.
+These engineers design, test, and maintain devices that use or produce electricity, from small objects like microchips and computers to large-scale projects like satellites and power station generators.

 Most electrical engineers complete tasks in an office or lab, though on-site work is also common.